poetaman/arttime/README.md

 # arttime
-🧜🏼‍♀️ Beauty of text art meets functionality of clock/timer ⏰. ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal emulators.
+🧜🏼‍♀️ Beauty of text art meets functionality of clock/timer ⏰. ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal.

 Purpose/features:
 - Bring curated text/ascii art to developer terminals